Groundhog playlist

 It’s a deeply cynical and anti-humanistic ending, but I really don’t think the movie thinks that it is.
 At least it doesn’t act like it’s taking some nihilistic plunge.
 It treats the annihilation of a deep, affirming love as just a nifty little narrative idea to tie a bow on the story.
 It’s like if Eternal Sunshine embraced Joel and Clementine permanently forgetting each other as its grand finale.
 But you know what?
 At least it’s broken in a batshit way.
 I’ll at least be thinking about this movie longer than I would if it had a flat nothing of an ending.

-One noteworthy element of the film is its soundtrack.
+I also need to call out the film’s soundtrack.
 As a film built entirely around music as a transporting mechanism, it demands a good playlist, and it got one.
-The soundtrack is filled with songs I mostly did not know but I immediately liked — exactly the kind of tunes I hope music-heads like Harriet will play for me.
-Some of it is too snoozy — it is an indie drama, after all — but still an overall high point for The Greatest Hits.
+The soundtrack is filled with songs I mostly did not know but I immediately liked — exactly the kind of tunes I always hope music-heads like Harriet will play for me.
+Some of it is too snoozy — it is an indie drama, after all — but the music is still an overall high point for The Greatest Hits.

-With its solid cast and enjoyable bops, The Greatest Hits is at least a good hang, and the premise is fascinating enough that I’m certainly overrating this by about one rating point.
-If only it could have executed its ideas a little more clearly and systematically, this could have been a real treat.
+With its solid cast and pleasant bops, The Greatest Hits is at least a good hang, and the premise is fascinating enough that I’m certainly overrating this by about one Is It Good? rating point.
+If only it could have executed its ideas a little more clearly and systematically, this could have been a real treat for weirdos like me who live speculative, high-concept dramedies.

 Is It Good?